Frequently Asked Questions

 4.30pm Thursday 31 January 2019.

-It’s expected a hearing will be held before the middle of 2019.
-If you want to speak at the hearing you must make a written submission and state on the submission form that you would like to be heard
+It’s expected a hearing will be held in the fourth quarter of 2019.
+If you want to speak at the hearing you must have made a written submission and have stated on the submission form that you would like to be heard

 HDC and WRC will appoint independent commissioners to hear the application (and submissions) and make a decision on the proposal.